CyprianAtsyor/CyprianAtsyor/README.md

 ## 🚀 About Me
 I am a **Master’s student in Computer Science (Cybersecurity)** passionate about **digital forensics, SOC Analysis, penetration testing, cloud security, and AI-driven security solutions**.
 I love exploring new technologies, solving cybersecurity challenges, and contributing to open-source projects.

 ---
+## Objective

+To secure an entry-level role in Cybersecurity where I can apply my technical skills, certifications, and proactive learning mindset to monitor, defend, and improve organizational security systems.
+My goal is to grow into a skilled Cybersecurity Engineer contributing to a safer digital world, with a long-term ambition of working internationally.

+---

 ## 🔍 Areas of Interest